sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 several open source verification libraries developed for VHDL 2008.
 [VUnit], [OSVVM] and [UVVM] have proven that a library-based approach to verification with VHDL is a good approach.

-Instead of adding language level features to support verification in VHDL we chose to identify what these library authors were missing in the current language.
+Instead of adding language level features to support verification in VHDL the working group chose to identify what these library authors were missing in the current language.

-For all of the reasons above, we considered it worthwhile to create a new VHDL revision.
-With as little changes to the core language as possible, we significantly improve VHDL’s capabilities for design and library development.
+For all of the reasons above, the working group considered it worthwhile to create a new VHDL revision.
+With as little changes to the core language as possible, VHDL’s capabilities for design and library development are significantly improved.
 The focus was on improving the core language.
-In a future revision we may focus on standardizing more IEEE libraries.
+In a future revision the working group may focus on standardizing more IEEE libraries.

-# Realizing VHDL 2019
+# Defining VHDL 2019

 The work on VHDL 2019 started in 2014 by conducting a survey.
 To focus the standardization effort, people active on the VHDL mailing list were asked to rank a set of proposals.
 The results were very clear: interfaces were the most